protz/ocaml-installer/README.md

     * `export FLEXLINKFLAGS="-Lc:/cygwin/usr/i686-w64-mingw32/sys-root/mingw/lib/
       -Lc:/cygwin/lib/gcc/i686-w64-mingw32/N.N.N/"` where `N.N.N` is the version
       of GCC that ships with your Cygwin setup.
+2. Refresh the files in the `flexdll/` directory of the installer, so that the resulting installer ships the right version of flexdll.
 2. Grab a copy of ActiveTCL and install it, leave the default path (`c:\tcl`).
 2. Grab a copy of the OCaml sources, and keep the default install path (`c:\ocamlmgw`), this will make your life easier.